Am I too old to adopt?

 It is advisable for adoptive parents to be reasonably fluent in English so that they can advocate for a child once that child is placed, so that the concepts of adopting a child can be fully understood.
 If you aren’t fluent in English, we would recommend that you attend one of the readily available English courses prior to enquiring about adoption.

-The majority of the children waiting to be adopted in the UK are over four years old and Diagrama is keen to hear from people who are feel that have the skills required to adopt a child in this age group.
-There are some who are younger than four and often social workers are looking to place them with permanent families as part of early permanence arrangements.
-Early permanence placements allow babies and infants who may need adopting, if the courts decide this to be the best option for them, to be placed with families who may go on to adopt them.
+Many of the children waiting to be adopted in the UK are over three years old and Diagrama is keen to hear from people who feel they have the skills required to adopt a child in this age group.
+There are some children who are younger than three and often social workers are looking to place them with permanent families as part of early permanence arrangements.
+Early permanence placements allow infants and young children, to be placed with families who may go on to adopt them.
 These children will usually come from complex family backgrounds and have some additional uncertainties.

-Do I have to pay to be assessed?
+How much will I need to pay to be assessed?

 Can I adopt if I have a child/children?